ncatlab/nlab-content/pages/0/9/4/0/490/content.md

 +-- {: .num_example}
 ###### Example
-(To be checked.)
-An interesting example of a topos that has enough projectives and (allegedly) satisfies internal COSHEP (at least, assuming the axiom of choice in [[Set]]), although it violates the full (internal) axiom of choice, is the [[effective topos]], and more generally any [[realizability topos]].
+An interesting example of a topos that has enough projectives and satisfies internal COSHEP (at least, assuming the axiom of choice in [[Set]]), although it violates the full (internal) axiom of choice, is the [[effective topos]], and more generally any [[realizability topos]].
+The reason for this is quite similar to the intuitive justification for COSHEP given above.
+Technically, it results from the fact that realizability toposes are [[exact completions]]; an explanation is given in [this remark](/nlab/show/realizability+topos#pax).
 =--

-The reason for this is quite similar to the intuitive justification for COSHEP given above.

 ## Further properties